Railway accidents in Queensland: Humphery, 1918

-On 1 June 1918 one man was killed and two women were seriously injured following this collision between a cattle train and a mixed goods on 1 June 1918 at Humphery railway station, 20.2 km from Mundubbera.
-The collision crushed the guard’s van and telescoped a passenger carriage, fatally injuring one of its occupants.
+On 1 June 1918, one man was killed and two women were seriously injured following this collision between a cattle train and a mixed goods on 1 June 1918 at Humphery railway station, 20.2 km from Mundubbera on the Mungar Junction to Monto railway line.
+The collision crushed the guard's van and telescoped a passenger carriage, fatally injuring one of its occupants.

 Kuranda, 1918

-On 25 November 1918 there were two fatalities and one injury when a 'light engine' ran out of control at the top of the Barron Gorge, 2 km ('a mile and a quarter') from the Kuranda railway station.
+On 25 November 1918, there were two fatalities and one injury when a 'light engine' ran out of control at the top of the Barron Gorge, 2 km ('a mile and a quarter') from the Kuranda railway station.
 The engine and tender derailed on a sharp curve and hit a rock wall, the engine falling on its side, causing the boiler to burst and the firebox to be torn open.
 The driver and fireman, Thomas Patrick Duignan, 27, and Evan William Whiting, 22, were thrown clear but suffered severe injuries and extensive burns.
 The guard, James Foley, also received serious injuries.
 The injured men were evacuated by trolley to Redlynch and then taken on a breakdown train to the Cairns District Hospital.
 Whiting and Duignan survived long enough the reach the hospital but died soon afterwards.